Automation, Data, Testing, and Iteration Dominate IoT Fuse

-entrepreneurs and technologists to share how Internet of Things (IoT) technology is changing businesses with hands-on workshops, panel discussions and case studies.
+The second annual IoT Fuse brought together the Minnesota tech community for a day full of everything technology.
+The sold out conference connected engineers, developers, entrepreneurs and technologists to share how internet of things (IoT) technology is changing businesses with hands-on workshops, panel discussions and case studies.
 Among more than 40 presentations, Proto Labs VP Rob Bodor, shared how digital manufacturing and automation is accelerating the development of IoT products.

 The World is Not a Desktop